 This deep, dark, rich, and moist Guinness chocolate bundt cake has an Irish whiskey chocolate ganache glaze and is surprisingly easy to make!

-When Patrick’s Day comes around, I’m always thrilled to make some Irish-inspired food, like my Irish meatballs with whiskey BBQ sauce, my Guinness beef stew, and my lamb shepherd’s pie.
-And this year, as March came around, I found myself spontaneously buying a six pack of Guinness Stout beer.
+I adore Irish-inspired food, like my Irish meatballs with whiskey BBQ sauce, my Guinness beef stew, and my lamb shepherd’s pie.
+And when Spring came around I found myself spontaneously buying a six pack of Guinness Stout beer.
 I use it a lot to make desserts like my Irish Drunken Cake or my holiday Gingerbread Stout Cake.
 But this Spring I decided I wanted to make a more easy streamlined Guinness Chocolate Bundt Cake with an Irish Whiskey Ganache Glaze.
 I’d say this is the perfect dessert for St. Patrick’s day, but why limited yourself to once a year?
 This is a year-round dessert!

 How do you make this cake